nzjc/nzjc.github.io/_posts/2018-04-11-juniper-vmx-trial-and-error.md

   0  Online           Testing   4         0        3      4      4    2047        7          0
 </pre>

 This garbled-by-my-wordpress-theme output shows the FPC in slot 0 is up and running.
-The temperatire will never move on from &#8216;testing&#8217; as it&#8217;s not a real probe (but it is on a real Trio-based FPC!)
+The temperatire will never move on from 'testing' as it's not a real probe (but it is on a real Trio-based FPC!)

-To test the performance (another post on that one day, perhaps) &#8211; I fire some packets from VM1 to VM2.
+To test the performance (another post on that one day, perhaps) - I fire some packets from VM1 to VM2.
 They rely on the VMX to do the routing, as they are in different subnets.
-I&#8217;m using some quite expensive hardware/software here to send a few packets around a pretend network &#8211; but it proves the thing works:
+I'm using some quite expensive hardware/software here to send a few packets around a pretend network - but it proves the thing works:

 <pre class="lang:default decode:true">[client - sender]
 james@VM1:~$ iperf -c 172.16.200.1 -i 1